TanishqPokharia/drive_notes/README.md

 ## 🚧 Limitations

-- Currently, **offline support** is partial.
-Notes are stored locally when offline, and uploaded to Drive during the next authenticated online session.
 - Certain **edge cases in synchronization** (e.g. conflicting updates, drive quota issues) are yet to be handled robustly.

 ---